If you’re looking for things to do in Woolacombe, you’ve come to the right place!

-Woolacombe is one of the best beach destinations in not only North Devon but the whole country.
-Woolacombe Beach is an expansive two-mile stretch of sand that is very popular in the summer months.
+One of the best beach destinations in not only North Devon but the whole country, Woolacombe Beach is an expansive two-mile stretch of sand that’s very popular in the summer months.

-This means that the town is ideal for a beach day, but it’s also popular with surfers and nature lovers.
+This means that the town is ideal for a beach day, but it’s also loved by surfers and nature lovers.

 A variety of attractions in North Devon means that Woolacombe is also well placed for day trips, with water parks, nature spots and charismatic towns in the area.